stev-ou/stev/CONTRIBUTING.md

 # Contributing to STEV

 Thank you for considering making contributions to the project!
-A brief outline follows, in order to provide a brief foundation for contributions.
+This document contains a brief outline of the guidelines for contributing.
 If you have any questions, feel free to drop us a line at [contact@evals.info](mailto:contact@evals.info).

-#### Table of Contents
+### Table of Contents

 Contributing
   * [Bug Reporting](#bug-reporting)